 On-campus library instruction sessions are designed to provide students with practical knowledge of research techniques and assist in becoming independent library users.
 Library instruction is offered at point of need for specific courses and research assignments upon faculty request, in your classroom or in the library.
 To request a library instruction session, please complete the Library Instruction Request Form.

-We may provide recorded or live online instruction on any of our databases, EAGLEsearch, or on research strategies and management.
+We may provide recorded or live online instruction on our databases, EAGLEsearch, or other research strategies.
+Please allow at least one week lead time.
 Complete the instruction form and select Worldwide campus for delivery options.

 Supervisor: Karen Bronshteyn, Assoc.
 Dir. for Research/Worldwide